i-sym/ubuntu-desktop-docker/README.md

 > ☝ You can [stop][docker_stop] and [restart][docker_start] the created container from Docker without losing your data.
 > It is equivalent to system shutdown from the containerized Ubuntu's point of view.
 However, keep in mind that [_deleting_][docker_rm] your container will destroy all the data and software contained inside.

+### Development

+For writing and editing code on the container you can either install an editor inside the container or use Remote SSH with your preferred IDE.
+Here you can find an example for Visual Studio Code

 ### Advanced usage